This Connelly gas engine at the Coolspring Power Museum has characteristics of different generations of the Connelly design.

 Engines were produced from about 1892 to 1898 in 5, 10, and 20 hp sizes.
 Uses included pumping oil wells and pumping water for railroads and municipal waterworks.
 One powered the New Castle News (Pennsylvania) newspaper printing press.

 This particular engine embodies characteristics of the second or third iteration of Connelly’s evolving engine design.
 Its hot-tube ignition is not timed as in early illustrations, although there is evidence of provision for optional electric ignition.
 No sign of the original speed governor is evident.
 At some point, this engine’s secondary cylinder assembly was discarded, a conversion to 4-stroke Otto cycle operation was performed, and an oil field clutch was installed.

 This engine was found powering a small oil field machine shop in western Pennsylvania.
 It is likely this was not its first working installation.
 It was brought to Coolspring in 1971.

 Learn about this engine and 38 others in Coolspring: Discovering America’s Finest Antique Engine Museum, Vol. 2.
-See Page 31 to order or order online at GasEngineMagazine.com/Coolspring
+Order online at GasEngineMagazine.com/Coolspring